Berka, Anfang November 1776

 my depart from W without taking my leave from you and repeating my thanks with all the warmth an human heart can bestow of, you would have permitted me to enjoy some months near your presence a manner of living almost unknown before to me enjoy that reason printed into mine heart with everlasting characters.

-I dare not make any excuses for it, for to say it i fear
+I dare not make any excuses for it, for to say

 to